It's an honour

 Australian honours are unique in that they were designed for the community to make nominations.
 The Australian honours system is free of patronage or political influence.
 Anyone can nominate an Australian citizen for an honour.

-In this section you will find information the Australian Honours system, including:
+In this section you will find information about the Australian Honours system, including:

-- Full listings of the Awards in our honours system, including how they are:
+- Full listings of the Awards in our honours system, and how they are:

 - How to nominate and/or apply for awards

 - How and when to wear a medal.

 - Post-nominal entitlements for particular awards.

 - A pictorial guide to awards - the Australia’s Honours poster.

 Find information about: